matchawholesalecaféguide

 Which matcha grade for which drink, how to price it, what equipment you need, and what customers actually order.
 A no-nonsense guide for café owners and baristas adding matcha to their menu.

-By Satsuki Matcha·3 min read
+By Lisa Weber·9 min read

 Matcha is one of the fastest-growing items on café menus in Germany and across Europe.
 Done well, it justifies a premium price point and builds a loyal customer base.
 Done poorly, it becomes the dusty tin nobody orders.